nus-labs/nus-labs.github.io/walkthrough.md

 ]
 ```

 The FaultinjectionAnnotation indicates the target component to be attacked, which is the block_new logic, using ConditionInjector, that injects bit-flip faults.
 We can also see a big chunk of a FaultControllerUDAnnotation JSON, which indicates the signals to be observed, user-defined fault values to be injected and fault durations.
+Each pair of "target" and "data_target" fields indicate the observed signals and target data values.
+Only when all of the signals are equal to their associated data targets, the fault controller sends a firing signal to the fault injectors to inject a specified fault.
+In this walkthrough, we want to inject faults at the start of the last round of AES, which is round 10.
+Thus, we inject faults when the accelerator is at the transition from round 9 to round 10.
 The "affected_bits" shows the indices of the block_new signal to be flipped which, in this case, shows that we want to inject a single-bit fault to each index sequentially.

 We can feed this configuration to LABS to integrate fault injection components using the commands below.
 ```code